-Kevin Spacey, for example, is not usually a man we'd hold accountable for crimes against cinema.
+Kevin Spacey, for example, is not usually a man we'd hold accountable for crimes against cinema - especially when he has a penchant for impressions.

 And one of the worst Irish accents ever committed to the silver screen came out of the mouth of an actual Irishman (scroll down for details).